virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

         - `redeployContainerDelay` - delay for container redeployment
         - `redeployContextDelay` - delay for context redeployment
         - `restartContainerDelay` - delay for container restart
-    - `nodes` - nodes array with detailed info about topology.
+    - `nodes` - nodes array with detailed info about the topology change.
 Explore the full list of available <a href="/creating-manifest/placeholders/#node-placeholders" target="_blank">node placeholders</a>.
     - `env` - environment information.
 Explore the full list of available <a href="/creating-manifest/placeholders/#environment-placeholders" target="_blank">environment placeholders</a>.

 ### onBeforeScaleOut

-The event is executed before adding new node(s) (i.e. scaling *out*) to the existing node group (viz. layer).
+The event is executed before adding new node(s) (i.e. scaling *out*) to the existing node group (layer).
 Scaling in/out can be performed either through <a href="https://docs.jelastic.com/jelastic-dashboard-guide#change-topology" target="_blank">changing topology</a> or <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">auto horizontal scaling</a> functionality.
-The *onBeforeScaleOut* event is run only once for each layer.
+The *onBeforeScaleOut* event is run once for each layer upon any node count change.

 **Event Placeholders:**